LabBrainAgeing/Brain-cell_free_DNA_Analysis/README.md

 <img width="284" alt="image" src="https://github.com/user-attachments/assets/ffc7d786-98fe-4ef2-92fc-a8f0d5f133fd">

+# Dataset Analysis

 **1_cfDNA_DNAm_Differential_Analysis**

 We used the Core 15-state model elaborated by the NIH Roadmap Epigenomics Con-sortium, in which 15 possible chromatin states are predicted on the basis of 5 histone modifications, and we compared the data from brain regions with those from non-brain tissues and primary cell lines and selected CpG sites with a unique chromatine conformation, specific to the brain.

+# Experimenta Validation

 **2_cfDNA_AmpliMeth_Analysis_GTeX**

-We validated selected target regions by analysing their DNAm via targeted bisulfite sequencing in a we used DNA samples from 44 autoptic tissues isolated from 4 healthy subjects, available in the framework of the Genotype-Tissue Expression (GTEx) project (File S2).
-Importantly, this collection included different brain regions for the same subject, including cortex, hippocampus, cerebellum, amygdala, caudate nucleus, nucleus accumbens, putamen and substantia nigra
+We validated selected target regions by analysing their DNAm via targeted bisulfite sequencing in a we used DNA samples from 44 autoptic tissues isolated from 4 healthy subjects, available in the framework of the Genotype-Tissue Expression (GTEx) project.
+Importantly, this collection included different brain regions for the same subject, including cortex, hippocampus, cerebellum, amygdala, caudate nucleus, nucleus accumbens, putamen and substantia nigra.
+Sequencing data preprocessing and DNAm extraction was conducted according to AmpliMethProfiler Pipeline.
+Please refer to Scala et al. for further information on AmpliMethProfiler bioinformatic pipeline.
+Alternatively, please check on GitHub Link for a modified version of AmpliMethProfiler tool.

 **3_cfDNA_CAR-T_Analysis**